datkumar/code-journal/src/content/dsaProblems/array-string/003-valid-palindrome.md

 Maintain 2 pointers (one at start and one at end of string)

 While they don't meet:
-    Skip comparison if non-alphanumeric character
+    Skip comparison if non-alphanumeric character.

-    Compare if the lower-case form of the two characters are same: if not, they are NOT Palindromes
+    Compare if the lower-case form of the two characters are same: if not, return answer as NOT Palindromes.

-    Move both pointers closer
+    Move both pointers closer.

 ```

 | Metric | Complexity                                         |